 The believer who is wrong about Christianity loses relatively nothing at death.
 He lived a fulfilling, honourable Christian life; albeit constricted in the gratification of certain hedonistic pleasures.
 If Christianity is false, he ceases to exist: he simply dies before being forgotten along with everyone else.

 The unbeliever who is wrong about Christianity, however, loses everything at death.
-If he actively rejects God and is mistaken, he will be most likely cast into eternal damnation: a final state from which there can be no appeal, respite, or consolation.
+If he actively rejects God and is mistaken, he will be cast into eternal damnation: a final state from which there can be no appeal, respite or consolation.

 As summarised by William Lane Craig on page 68 of a Reasonable Faith,

 For given the human predicament of being cast into existence and facing either eternal annihilation or eternal wrath, the only reasonable course of action is to believe in God: “for if you win, you win all; if you lose, you lose nothing.”